X

 While some governments do renege on their promises, God does not.

-Though things may look bleak for Israel 100 years later, as Palestinians kill Jews for being Jews, nd anti-Semitism once again rears its ugly head around the globe, we know that with God, Israel has a hope and a future.
+Though things may look bleak for Israel 107 years later with the ongoing war and anti-Semitism once again rearing its ugly head around the globe, we know that with God, Israel has a hope and a future.

 God has miraculously re-established the Jewish state and the Hebrew language—something that has never happened for any other country or people.